 Note that although The Revelation of Jesus Christ is dedicated to the seven churches (1:4, 11), scholars have found that it contains well over 400 allusions to the OT, which should be of vital significance to the sealed Jewish remnant of 144,000 (7:4).
 The omnipresent Holy Spirit will likely lead them to this key book after the overcoming church remnant is raptured, and the OT allusions should facilitate their understanding of the prophecy.

 The Church and the Trumpet Call of God

 Importantly, although the words church and churches appear numerous times throughout the first three chapters pertaining to the Church Age, they do NOT appear in the prophetic passages of Chs.
 4-22.
-We understand now that this is because the Church remnant will be transformed in a flash, in the twinkling of an eye, and translated from earth to heaven at the trumpet call of God as described by Paul in 1 Cor.
+We understand now that this is because the overcoming church remnant will be transformed in a flash, in the twinkling of an eye, and translated from earth to heaven at the trumpet call of God as described by Paul in 1 Cor.
 15:51-53 and 1 Thess.
 4:13-18.
 The Jews, Gentiles, and foolish virgins with insufficient oil in their lamps to whom the Lord says, I do not know you (see Matt.
-25:1-13 and Part 7) will remain on earth, but there will be no church.
+25:1-13 and Part 7) will remain on earth, but they are not described in Scripture as a church.